Is Marijuana Legal in North Carolina?

 - Possess marijuana with the intent to grow, sell, or deliver;

 - Create or sell counterfeit marijuana.

 The marijuana charge you face will depend on the amount of marijuana in your possession at the time of arrest and your intent with regard to the marijuana.
-For example, if you possess less than an ounce of marijuana, it is a Class 3 misdemeanor while possession of half an ounce to an ounce and a half of marijuana is a Class 1 misdemeanour.
+For example, if you possess less than an ounce of marijuana, it is a Class 3 misdemeanor, while possession of half an ounce to an ounce and a half of marijuana is a Class 1 misdemeanor.

 First offenders who meet eligibility requirements may be allowed to participate in a deferral program.
 The program requires the participant to take classes for three weeks, keep a clean criminal record, and be subject to random drug tests.
 If you have been arrested on a marijuana charge, contact our office to schedule a consultation.
 Our attorneys have extensive experience defending marijuana charges in Duplin County, Onslow County, and the surrounding communities.

 Welch and Harris, LLP is a full-service Jacksonville Criminal, and Civil law firm committed to providing results-driven legal representation to businesses and individuals seeking an alternative to large-firm representation.
 We focus on getting you the results you want while offering a cost-effective solution to your legal needs.
 We understand that we work for our clients; therefore, our attorneys communicate regularly to ensure that the client knows what is going on with the case.